s-goldman/Dusty-Evolved-Star-Kit/README.md

 [![arXiv paper](https://img.shields.io/badge/arXiv-1610.05761-orange.svg?style=flat)](https://arxiv.org/abs/1610.05761)

-SED-fitting python scripts for fitting data from evolved stars (photometry or spectra) with [DUSTY](https://github.com/ivezic/dusty) 1-D radiative transfer models.
+The DESK is an SED-fitting python scripts for fitting data from evolved stars (photometry or spectra) with [DUSTY](https://github.com/ivezic/dusty) 1-D radiative transfer models.
 The package is currently in development and all contributions are welcomed.
 For current progress, see Issues tab at the top of the page.
 The DESK currently contains scripts for:
 1. Running DUSTY in a multiprocessing batch mode
 2. Converting the output files from DUSTY to two fits files